mukil/mapping-moodle/README.md

 A webservice client based on [DeepaMehta 4](https://www.deepamehta.de/) enabling users to *map* [Moodle](http://download.moodle.org/) courses in collaboration.

-Where with *mapping* I mean *free placement* of items on an infinite canvas to create structured visualizations representing *personal views* on "Materials" and "Activities" of many "Courses".
+Where with *mapping* we refer to *free placement* of items on an *infinite canvas* to create *structured visualizations* representing *personal views* on "Materials" and "Activities" of many "Courses".
 The DeepaMehta user interface facilitates research activities such as *active reading* as well as *communication* and *collaboration* with fellow learners.

 Additionally DeepaMehta allows users to express new relations between moodle items and thus the creation of *visible* and *navigatable* paths for fellow users.
 Furthermore it allows users to read materials (such as PDFs) on demand at the right side of the screen while maintaining a visual working context on the left side of the screen.